 Whitewater Guide Employment Duties and Responsibilities:

-- Run full-day and half-day whitewater and scenic trips on the roaring Clark Fork River.
+- Safely run full-day and half-day whitewater and scenic trips on the roaring Clark Fork River.
 Captain both paddle and oar frame rafts.

-- Maintain a good sense of humor and cooperative attitude when dealing with both co-workers and guests.
+- Maintain high performance standards with a good sense of humor and cooperative attitude when dealing with both co-workers and guests.

 - Communicate well with lead guide, owners, and co-workers.